yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

   - Utilise other [The Carpentries community communication pathways](https://docs.carpentries.org/topic_folders/communications/index.html) to engage with the community as needed
 - Prepare written reports to the Executive Council with an agreed frequency, e.g. quarterly, biannually or annually (the frequency of reporting can be adjusted by the Executive Council during the lifetime of the committee).

+Templates for creating the committee documentation are available from the [*committees* repository](https://github.com/carpentries/committees).
 It is recommended that the committee's documentation is stored in a separate repository under [The Carpentries GitHub](https://github.com/carpentries/).
 The Core Team can assist with creating such a repository upon the committee's approval; if this is not possible, e.g. due to